-Marshall Wace LLP acquired a new stake in Origin Materials, Inc. (NASDAQ:ORGN - Free Report) during the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund acquired 611,882 shares of the financial services provider's stock, valued at approximately $783,000.
-Marshall Wace LLP owned 0.42% of Origin Materials as of its most recent filing with the Securities and Exchange Commission.
+Marshall Wace LLP bought a new position in shares of Origin Materials, Inc. (NASDAQ:ORGN - Free Report) in the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund bought 611,882 shares of the financial services provider's stock, valued at approximately $783,000.
+Marshall Wace LLP owned approximately 0.42% of Origin Materials at the end of the most recent quarter.

-Origin Materials (NASDAQ:ORGN - Get Free Report) last posted its quarterly earnings results on Thursday, March 13th.
-The financial services provider reported ($0.09) EPS for the quarter, beating the consensus estimate of ($0.11) by $0.02.
+Origin Materials (NASDAQ:ORGN - Get Free Report) last issued its earnings results on Thursday, March 13th.
+The financial services provider reported ($0.09) earnings per share (EPS) for the quarter, topping analysts' consensus estimates of ($0.11) by $0.02.
 Origin Materials had a negative return on equity of 21.26% and a negative net margin of 229.52%.
-The company had revenue of $9.22 million during the quarter, compared to analysts' expectations of $9.08 million.
-As a group, sell-side analysts anticipate that Origin Materials, Inc. will post -0.6 EPS for the current year.
+The business had revenue of $9.22 million during the quarter, compared to analysts' expectations of $9.08 million.
+On average, sell-side analysts expect that Origin Materials, Inc. will post -0.6 earnings per share for the current year.

-Separately, Bank of America downgraded Origin Materials from a "buy" rating to an "underperform" rating and cut their price target for the stock from $2.50 to $1.50 in a research note on Tuesday, January 14th.
+Separately, Bank of America downgraded Origin Materials from a "buy" rating to an "underperform" rating and dropped their price target for the stock from $2.50 to $1.50 in a research report on Tuesday, January 14th.

 Origin Materials, Inc, together with its subsidiaries, operates as a carbon-negative materials company.
 The company develops a proprietary biomass conversion platform to convert biomass, or plant-based carbon into building block chemicals chloromethylfurfural and hydrothermal carbon, as well as other oils and extractives and other co-products.